Welcome to Nursery

 -A pair of named wellies, to be kept at nursery.

--Their nursery wallet and sharing book every time they come to nursery; please ensure that you check and empty your child’s wallet daily (you will receive this once your child starts nursery).
+-Their nursery wallet and reading record every time they come to nursery; please ensure that you check and empty your child’s wallet daily (you will receive this once your child starts nursery).

 -Footwear that they are able to take off, put on and fasten independently, e.g. velcro and buckles are much easier than laces.